Introduction to Qi Gong

 Classes are limited to four students, allowing time for individual guidance, questions and careful progression.

-Term 1: 27 July–31 August
+Term 1: TBC

 Greenwich, SE10

-£200 for the complete 12-week course
+£200 pilot price for the complete 12-week course.
+Equivalent to £16.67 per class

-Maximum four students
+Maximum of four students!

 -